|Ormskirk & District Amateur Snooker League -|

 (i) The Executive Committee to handicap players/teams in all handicap competitions.

-(a) The following trophies and cups shall be held for a period not exceeding twelve months by the winners (including runners-up) in the league Division competition.
+(a) The following trophies and cups shall be held for a period not exceeding twelve months by the winners (including runners-up) in the league division competition.
 All trophies and cups must be kept in a good and clean condition and returned to the league by 1st March.
-Should funds allow additional prizes will be presented.

 The Richardson Cup